kazajhodo/launcher/README.md

 ### kill
 Closes open ide windows.
-Closes open browser tabs with urls containing defined project suffix.
-Suffix defined within your.launcher.settings file.
-Closes open tower windows.
+Closes open gittower windows.

 ### open-project
-Opens project in ide editor.
+Opens project in ide editor and your.launcher.settings defined browser.

 ### framework-detection
-Opens project url and admin route url if defined.
+Opens project url and login route if defined.

 ### tower
 Opens project in tower.

-### local
-Creates local build from Pantheon site.

 ### aliases
 Search Pantheon aliases for a site.
 For instance searching by client code.